Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

     echoreq, echorep, unreach, toobig, timex, paramprob,
     neighbrsol, neighbradv, routersol, routeradv
 } keep state`
-- `dhcp6leased` <-> server traffic (udp port 546 <- 547) must be enabled on WAN ix1.
+- The router's WAN `ix1` must allow inbound UDP port 546 traffic from the ISP DHCPv6 server’s UDP port 547.
+This is how `dhcp6leased` communicates and receives its IPv6 delegated prefix.
 Our example covers this with `pass in quick on egress inet6 proto udp from any port 547 to any port 546`.

 # ⚠️ IMPORTANT SECURITY DISCLAIMER ⚠️